wanghaisheng/responsive-landing-page-starter/content/blog/en/auto-layout-for-vonage-video-application.md

 outdated: false
 replacement_url: ""
 ---
-Vonage Video API makes it very easy to create our very own video chat application.
-With as little as 15 lines of code we can get a working video application.
-But to make it look and feel like a proper video chat app we have to do some work.
-One of these challenges is to properly place the participants in the screen.
-We are all kind of familiar with how a video chat app looks.
-Apps like Zoom, Teams, Google Meet or Webex all have their distinct look.
-But fundamentally they all accomplish the same goal: place participants in the screen in some form of grid and rearrange them in different screen sizes.
-Thats what we will attempt to do for our Vonage Video Application today.
+Vonage Video API makes it easier to create our own video chat application with as little as 15 lines of code.
+To make it look and feel like a proper video chat app we have to do some more work.
+One challenge is to properly place the participants on the screen.
+Apps like Zoom, Teams, Google Meet, and Webex all have their own distinct looks.
+Fundamentally they all accomplish the same goal: place participants on the screen in some form of a grid and rearrange them based on different screen sizes.
+That's what we will do for our Vonage Video Application today.

 This is what we will have at the end of the tutorial.